mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 switchover begins, the monitor sets the global *read_only* flag on the old master backend to stop any updates. *read_only* does not affect users with the SUPER-privilege so any such user can issue writes during a switchover.
-These writes have a high chance to break replication, because the write may not be replicated to all slaves before they switch to the new master.
+These writes have a high chance of breaking replication, because the write may not be replicated to all slaves before they switch to the new master.
 To prevent this, any users who commonly do updates should not have the SUPER-privilege.
 For even more security, the only SUPER-user session during a switchover should be the